abrarelmogy/Suicide-Analysis-Dashboard/README.md

 # Suicide-Analysis

->In this project, we will analyze the Suicide Rates dataset and draw conclusions related to global suicide trends from 1985 to 2016
+>In this project, we will analyze the Suicide Rates dataset and draw conclusions related to global suicide trends from 1985 to 2016.

->Used Tools: Python, Tableau and Excel
+>Used Tools: Python, Tableau and Excel.

 Interactive Dashboard: https://lnkd.in/dUQFDD_m